Search

 Your estate will consist of all your money and all the property you own or co-own at the time of your death.
 It could include your cash, securities, home, insurance, works of art and business interests.

-• The marital deduction, which is generally the value of the property that passes to the surviving spouse
+• The marital deduction, which is generally the value of the property that passes to the surviving spouse.
+Dive deeper into our surviving spouse tax guide

-• The state death tax deduction (A minority of U.S. states levy their own estate taxes, and the threshold to trigger these taxes may be lower than the federal threshold.)
+• The state death tax deduction.
+Note that a minority of U.S. states levy their own estate taxes, and the threshold to trigger these taxes may be lower than the federal threshold.

-• The charitable deduction, which generally includes the value of the property that goes from the estate to a qualifying charity (This is one of many ways that charitable giving can help reduce your estate tax.)
+• The charitable deduction, which generally includes the value of the property that goes from the estate to a qualifying charity.

 The value of your taxable estate will determine if you pay estate tax.
 Note that word: "if."
 Unlike death, estate tax isn't inevitable.
 In fact, most estates don't pay estate tax.

-Here's why: The federal estate tax only applies to estates that are worth more than an inflation-adjusted amount.
-That estate tax exemption, which is also called the basic exclusion amount, is currently very high:
+The federal estate tax only applies to estates worth more than an inflation-adjusted amount.
+That estate tax exemption, which is also called the basic exclusion amount, is currently at $13.99 million for 2025.

-The threshold is doubled for married couples ($25.84 million in 2023 or $27.22 million in 2024) since, with the appropriate paperwork, an unused exemption of a deceased spouse can be transferred to a surviving spouse.
+The threshold is doubled for married couples ($27.98 million in 2025) since, with the appropriate paperwork, an unused exemption of a deceased spouse can be transferred to a surviving spouse.

 Estates that do need to pay federal estate taxes face a steep bill: The portion of an estate's value that exceeds the exemption is subject to a top rate of 40%.